Feeling lonely and isolated as a teenager: a parent’s guide

-The teenage years are full of ups and downs.
-There’s a lot going on for young people to deal with.
-Identifying what’s ‘normal’ behaviour and what isn’t can be difficult.
+The teenage years can be full of ups and downs.
+There’s a lot for young people to deal with.
+Identifying what’s ‘normal’ behaviour for teenagers, and what isn’t, can be difficult.

-We all hope our teenagers develop strong friendships and feel connected to the world around them.
-But if your child is spending a lot of time alone or not going out much it’s natural to wonder if you should be concerned.
-Here I look at loneliness and isolation, how it can affect young people, what signs to look for, and what you can do to help your child.
+We all hope our teenage children develop strong friendships and feel connected to the world around them.
+But if your child is spending a lot of time alone when they don’t normally, it’s natural to be concerned.
+Here I look at loneliness and isolation, how it can affect young people, signs to look for, and what you can do to help.

 (upbeat music)